 Related Article: Top 10 DevOps Tools For Continuous Integration

-SumoLogic, yet another tool that can be classified into tools that brings in power and mettle into the DevOps chain of tools.
-It enables enterprise to build analytical power that helps transform daily operations into more intelligent business decisions going further.
-All in all, in layman terms provides the artificial intelligence into your orthodox applications.
-This tool simplifies the way we collect the logs and machine generated data and analyze them further in order to gain deeper visibility across the whole application and also there by on your full infrastructure stack.
+SumoLogic, yet another tool that can be classified into tools that bring in power and mettle into the DevOps chain of tools.
+It enables an enterprise to build analytical power that helps transform daily operations into more intelligent business decisions going further.
+All in all, in layman terms, provides the artificial intelligence into your orthodox applications.
+This tool simplifies the way we collect the logs and machine-generated data and analyze them further in order to gain deeper visibility across the whole application and also thereby on your full infrastructure stack.
 With the help of this tool, there is every possibility for us to accelerate the modern day application delivery, monitoring and troubleshooting in real time and thereby improving security and compliance processes.

 Following are some of the advantages of using Sumo Logic, let us now take at each and every one of them:

-Related Aticle: Top 12 Open Source DevOps Build Tools
+Related Article: Top 12 Open Source DevOps Build Tools

 Following are some of the advantages of using Loggly, let us now take a look at each and every one of them:

-Related Aticle: Top 10 Cloud Or IaaS Or PaaS DevOps Tools In Brief
+Related Article: Top 10 Cloud Or IaaS Or PaaS DevOps Tools In Brief

 Following are some of the advantages of using Graylog, let us now take a look at each and every one of them:

-In this article we have seen a brief introduction into DevOps as a process and also the importance of a logging tool in the DevOps pipeline, as it gets tougher and tougher to find out the exact root causes for issues when your application grows bigger.
-We have also tried to understand what applications or tools can fit in, in this area of DevOps and what are the advantages that each of these tools bring to the table.
+In this article, we have seen a brief introduction to DevOps Log Analysis Tools as a process and also the importance of a logging tool in the DevOps pipeline, as it gets tougher and tougher to find out the exact root causes for issues when your application grows bigger.
+We have also tried to understand what applications or tools can fit in, in this area of DevOps and what are the advantages that each of these tools brings to the table.
 Hope you have got all the information that you were looking for, from this article itself but it is suggested to visit the parent websites for the specific product that you feel like adding it in your DevOps pipeline for all the other required details.

 Get Updates on Tech posts, Interview & Certification questions and training schedules